bvarent/doc-block-tags/README.md

 ToDo
 ----
-* Cache
+* Cache the TagReader
  * Is the TagReader usable by Doctrine\Common\Annotations\CachedReader?
  * Make cache configurable and
  * Use cache from Doctrine Annotation Reader if configured in Doctrine Module?
-* Perhaps create a reflection service.
- * Create and manage Doctrine ReflectionClasses itself.
- * ReflectionProperty::getType reads @var and class->@property tags.
- * Other useful stuff.
 * Write tests.
+* Make the Reflection Service configurable.
+* Make the Reflection Service cachable.
+(Use Doctrine cache?)
+* Make a class to represent a type instead of a string.
+* All //TODOs and @todos.
 * More documentation.
  * Custom tag classes.
  * More examples.